 - recent surgery

-- infection (a risk whenever skin is pierced)
+- infection, which is a risk whenever your skin is punctured

 - brain cancer

-- injury to the heart (due to accident)
+- injury to your heart due to an accident

-- inflammation of the heart muscle (usually from a virus)
+- inflammation of your heart muscle, which is usually from a virus

-- are damaged from a crush injury (when a body part has been squeezed between two heavy objects)
+- are damaged from a crush injury, which occurs when a body part has been squeezed between two heavy objects

-- have been immobile for a long period
+- have been immobile for an extended period

 - are inflamed